 Autobiography

-It places him and the characters in his life in the context of the massive changes in society’s attitudes to gay people, from the middle ages through to the present day: a comprehensive summary of the history of gay rights in the UK and beyond.
+Swimming with the Goldfish is ultimately a book that considers Nicholas and the characters in his life in the context of the massive changes in attitudes to the gay community, from the middle ages through to the present day: a comprehensive summary of the history of gay rights in the UK and beyond.

 No reviews yet.
 Be the first to write a review